 There are days where memories creep as a reminder from my time inside Planned Parenthood.
 When those thoughts happen, I try to document them.
 I don’t always share them.
 Some of them I just won’t ever be able to share with you.
 Some of them are things most of you wouldn’t want to know.
 However, there are some thoughts that I’m eager to share.
 This is one of those times.

-Sometimes memories creep into my mind from my days inside Planned Parenthood.
-When they do, I try to document them.
-I don’t always share them…some of them I just won’t ever be able to share with you.
-Some of them are things most of you wouldn’t want to know.
-But some of them I can’t wait to share…this is one of those memories.
-Most of the time, there is no communication between an abortionist and a woman having an abortion.
+Often, there is no communication between an abortionist and a woman having an abortion.
 None.
-Usually, the doctor comes in without introducing himself, mask on his face, sits on a stool, performs the procedure, and walks out without saying a word to the woman on the table.
-We never had any complaints.
-I guess women don’t expect the doctor who will take the life of their child to have wonderful bedside manner.
+Typically the doctor walks in without introducing himself, mask on his face, sits on a stool, performs the procedure, and walks out without saying a word to the woman on the table.
+We never had any complaints either.
+I guess women don’t expect the doctor who will take the life of their child to have a wonderful bedside manner.

 I frequently hear people say things like, “Shame on those abortion clinic workers.
 How can they do that to those poor little babies?”
 Or, “Shame on those abortionists.
 There will be a special place in hell for them.”
 Even, “Shame on those women who have abortions.
 They are the most selfish women ever.”
 You know what??
 SHAME ON US.

 Dr. Bernard Nathanson often talked about the strategy that was used when they founded NARAL, the National Association for the Repeal of Abortion Laws.
 Dr. Nathanson said they just needed the Christian churches to stay silent on the abortion issue.
 The abortion groups just needed the churches to silently buy in, in a sense, in order to legalize abortion.
 That’s exactly what happened.